geoinformatics-online/website/index.md

 ---
-title: Welcome to The GIS garden
+title: Welcome to The Geoinformatics online
-tags: []
+tags:
 ---

 Welcome to your gateway for expanding knowledge in **GIS and Geoinformatics!**